 Sound Proofing - Double / Triple Glazing or Secondary Glazing?

 Unlike walls and ceilings, which block and absorb sound waves, windows (glass) allow more sound vibrations to pass through and enter the home.
 The most common and invasive noises are high-frequency sounds, so how do we reduce this and increase the sound proofing of your glazing?
 They are the perfect solution for homes looking for much needed peace.

 Double glazing does provide sound proofing, especially if it’s replacing existing ill-fitting single glazed windows.
 Generally the larger the gap between the panes, the better the sound insulation.
 This can be enhanced where one pane of glass is thicker than the other, such as 6mm glass one side and 4mm the other.
 This acts as a better sound barrier than normal sealed units, because the different thickness of glass changes the sound wave as it travels through the unit.

 Another option is to use 6.4mm laminate glass to the outside of your glazing to offer additional sound proofing.
 This is also much more secure as laminated glass can not be penetrated as it houses 0.4mm perspex between the two 3.0mm panes of glass.
 This type of glass is similar to what is used in car windscreens today.
-There is also available a range of acoustic glass options, one of the most popular is Stadip acoustic glass (brochure), the standard panel for most glazing is 6.8mm thick.
+There is also available a range of acoustic glass options, one of the most popular is Stadip acoustic glass the standard panel for most glazing is 6.8mm thick.